naiyerasif/site/content/blog/2019/2019-08-18-logging-nodejs-application-with-morgan-and-log4js-node.md

 This source code
 - reads configurations from the environment variables (or falls back on some defaults if those variables are not available)
-- creates a rotating filestream appender that rolls everyday and dumps the logs in a directory called `logs`
+- creates a rotating filestream appender that rolls every day and dumps the logs in a directory called `logs`
 - creates a console appender which prints the logs on the console

 Add these appenders to `express` as follows.